twentyZen/mautic-cronjobs/README.md

 Have fun - hope it helps.

-Your Mautic Friendy by twentyZEN GmbH https://twentyzen.com/
+Your Mautic Friends by twentyZEN GmbH https://twentyzen.com/